jsong220/BeaverShelterTeam/README.md

 the project directory.
 2. Run docker-compose build and grab a cup of tea, the web container will take awhile to complete.
-3. Run docker-compose up
+3. Run docker-compose up.
-a.
 This will start up the main web container serving the application as well as other dependencies such as the database and a Redis server.
-4. Open a new terminal window and run docker-compose run web rake db:create db:migrate
-a.
-This will initialize the database used by the application
+4. Open a new terminal window and run docker-compose run web rake db:create db:migrate.
+This will initialize the database used by the application.
-b.
 Once this has completed, run docker-compose run web rake db:seed to create an admin user
 5. The website should now be accessible at http://localhost:3000 and the admin interface should be accessible at http://localhost:3000/admin/login